-We quickly learnt that waste oil could be burnt, and for very long hours on a litre of oil, but the smoke levels really didn't make it worthwhile pursuing.
-Our neighbours got a little pissed off too and we could obviously see why, as it wasn't exactly plesent on this side of the fence either.
+We quickly learnt that waste oil could be burnt, for long hours on a litre of oil, but the smoke levels really didn't make it worthwhile pursuing.
+Our neighbours got a little pissed off too and we could obviously see why, as it wasn't exactly pleasant on this side of the fence either.
 It wasn't just the smoke, it stunk, it was nasty stuff to work with.

-So we started building drip fed heaters which did smoked, but not as much, and with a little luck on your side the most of the heater were pretty much smokeless, only because you managed to get the airflow correct.There was a fine line between getting the smoke levels right, and the heat output correct.
+So we started building drip fed heaters which did smoked, but not as much, and with a little luck on your side the most of the heaters were pretty much smokeless, only because we managed to get the airflow correct.There was a fine line between getting the smoke levels right, and the heat output correct.
 It took a lot of drilling holes in fact i went through 3 drills, 3 grinders in the first year.
 I brought trade tools after that.

 I'm pretty sure we lived under a black cloud I had made myself, for two years until it sort of came right.
 Guys on youtube came forward with their marvelous steel creations that were perfect in every way, apart from the chicken shit welding.
 Theirs didn't smoke, yeah right.

-I had an engineer guy wanted to join me in my quest, and he found these fans we currently using to this day, they are excellent, last 50,000 hours and clean up all the smoke.They really fire out the air, so the next stage was fan controllers as these fans would blow out the fire.
+I had an engineer guy wanted to join me in my quest, and he found these fans we currently using to this day, they are excellent, last 50,000 hours and clean up all the smoke.They really fired out the air, so the next stage was fan controllers as these fans would blow out the fire.

-We were onto something., and we were.
+We were onto something, and we were.